 As for the 34C, I don’t find it to be too short of a safety razor, either.

 Given that both of these razors feature an identical cap and scalloped closed comb safety bar, they both provide a similar shave.

 When shaving with the 38C, you will find that the weight of the razor alone is more than enough to slice through your beard – making it rather easy to use.

-Contrary, the 34Cs shorter length, and lighter weight does make it a touch more beginner-friendly as it’s easier to control.
+On the contrary, the 34Cs shorter length and lighter weight makes it a touch more beginner-friendly as it’s easier to control.

 When it comes to aggressiveness between both the razors, they feel identical.
 This is largely due to the matching head design they both feature.